Widening of the Sylvian fissure. Arachnoid cyst

 • hypertension syndrome (increased intracranial pressure);

-• growing neurological deficit.
+• increasing neurological deficit.

 Relative indications are:

 Microsurgical surgery is used to eliminate type 2 AK.
 In this case, a large craniotomy is not performed.
-It is performed only on the temporal bone close to the base, that is, in the area of \u200b\u200bthe scales.
-In the presence of a convexital location - at its most protruding part.
-Ultrasound navigation is used to determine the area of the craniotomy.
+It is performed only on the temporal bone close to the base, that is, in the area of the scales.
+If there is a convexital location - at its most protruding part.
+Ultrasound navigation is used to determine the area of craniotomy.

 Complications